sagemath/trac_to_gh/Issue 2490.md

 # Issue 2490: Faster matrix_from_rows_and_columns

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2490

 Original creator: jsp